1 + 1

 y

 Use <- for assignment, not =.
-Both work, but <- is the convention in R. On the Bell Labs terminals where S was designed, there was a single key that typed <- (Section 2.3).
-The convention stuck, and almost all R code uses it. = is reserved for naming arguments inside function calls, like log(8, base = 2).
+Both work, but <- is the convention in R, and for good reason: on the Bell Labs terminals where S was designed, there was a single key that typed <- (Section 2.3).
+The convention stuck, and almost all R code uses it.
+Reserve = for naming arguments inside function calls, like log(8, base = 2).

 Exercises